LEGAL NOTICE & WEBSITE CHARTER

 Legal basis for the processing : such processing is based on compliance with the legal and regulatory obligations imposed on the website publisher with regard to the processing and protection of personal data.

-10/ management and monitoring of pre-litigation and litigation, notably including the preparation, exercise and monitoring of litigation and the enforcement of decisions rendered, as well as the management and monitoring of actions intended for the establishment, exercise or defence of a legal right (including, as relevant, enforcement of the decision rendered).
+10/ The management and monitoring of pre-litigation, litigation and proceedings (whether administrative, civil or criminal), including in particular the preparation, exercise and follow-up of pre-litigation and litigation, the preparation and filing of procedural acts (complaints, summonses, submissions,…), the monitoring of the procedure, the procedural file and the actions intended for the establishment, exercise or defence of a legal right (including, as relevant, enforcement of the decision rendered).

-Personal data retention period : in case of pre-litigation that would require the retention of personal data, notably with a view to the establishment, exercise or defence of the website publisher’s rights, retention until the amicable settlement of the dispute (including its enforcement, if applicable), or, failing this, deletion as soon as the corresponding legal action becomes time-barred / in case of litigation or proceedings, notably judicial proceedings, that would require the retention of personal data, notably with a view to the establishment, exercise or defence of the website publisher’s rights, retention for the duration of the said proceedings and until the ordinary and extraordinary means of recourse are exhausted with regard to the decision rendered.
+Personal data retention period : in case of pre-litigation which would require the retention of personal data, notably with a view to the establishment, exercise or defence of the website publisher’s rights, retention until the amicable settlement of the dispute (including its enforcement, where applicable), or, failing this, deletion as soon as the corresponding legal action becomes time-barred / in case of litigation or proceedings, notably judicial proceedings, that would require the retention of personal data, notably with a view to the establishment, exercise or defence of the website publisher’s rights, retention for the duration of the said proceedings and until the ordinary and extraordinary means of recourse are exhausted with regard to the decision rendered.
 The pronounced decisions may be kept by the website publisher until the decision is fully executed, or even as a definitive archive.

 6.2 Collection methods and categories of collected personal data

-Personal data concerning the user (or more generally any contact of the website publisher) are collected directly from the latter or possibly through the intermediary of the organisation to which s/he belongs, of any third party that could provide the website publisher with such data concerning her/him, or by means of information sources said to be “public” (e.g.: for example, social networks, especially professional ones, websites, etc.).
+Personal data concerning the user (or more generally any contact of the website publisher) are collected directly from the latter or possibly through the intermediary of the organisation to which they belongs, of any third party that could provide the website publisher with such data concerning them, or by means of information sources said to be “public” (e.g.: for example, social networks, especially professional ones, websites, etc.).

 6.3 Personal data recipients